datastructures-js/graph/README.md

 ```

 ### traverseDfs
-Traverses the graph using the depth-first recursive search.
+Traverses the graph from a starting node key using the depth-first recursive search.

 ```js
 directedGraph.traverseDfs('v1', (key, value) => console.log(`${key}: ${value}`));